 Cloud Vulnerability DB

-The WP-PManager WordPress plugin through version 1.2 contains a Cross-Site Request Forgery (CSRF) vulnerability.
-The vulnerability was discovered and publicly disclosed on February 16, 2025, and was assigned CVE-2025-2247.
-This security issue affects the plugin's settings update functionality (WPScan).
+The WP-PManager WordPress plugin through version 1.2 contains a Cross-Site Request Forgery (CSRF) vulnerability, discovered and publicly disclosed on February 16, 2025.
+This security issue affects the plugin's settings update functionality and has been assigned the identifier CVE-2025-2247 (WPScan, MITRE CVE).

 The vulnerability stems from the absence of CSRF protection mechanisms when updating the plugin's settings.
-The issue has been assigned a CVSS v3.1 base score of 5.4 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:L/I:L/A:N. The vulnerability is classified under CWE-352 (Cross-Site Request Forgery) and falls under the OWASP Top 10 category A2: Broken Authentication and Session Management (NVD, WPScan).
+It has been assigned a CVSS v3.1 base score of 5.4 (Medium) with the vector string CVSS:3.1/AV:N/AC:L/PR:L/UI:N/S:U/C:L/I:L/A:N. The vulnerability is classified under CWE-352 (Cross-Site Request Forgery) and falls under the OWASP Top 10 category A2: Broken Authentication and Session Management (Wiz, NVD).

-The vulnerability allows attackers to manipulate plugin settings by tricking authenticated administrators into clicking malicious links.
-When successfully exploited, an attacker can make unauthorized changes to the plugin's configuration through the logged-in administrator's session (WPScan).
+When successfully exploited, this vulnerability allows attackers to manipulate plugin settings by tricking authenticated administrators into clicking malicious links.
+The attacker can make unauthorized changes to the plugin's configuration through the logged-in administrator's session (WPScan).

 Source: This report was generated using AI